 “Then I realized that is good and proper for a man to eat and drink, and to find satisfaction in his toilsome labor under the sun during the few days of his life God has given him – for this is his lot.”

 While it is good and proper for a man to eat and drink, the acts of gratification; eating, and drinking may not provide a sense of satisfaction that is complete and that overcomes the craving for food and drink.
 Contentment is the factor which determines as to the degree of gratification that is needed for producing the effect called satisfaction.
-Man can choose to set the bar called contentment at a high or a low-level and experience the effect called satisfaction while seeking gratification of his desires.
+The man can choose to set the bar called contentment at a high or a low-level and experience the effect called satisfaction while seeking gratification of his desires.
 To conquer the insatiable enemy called desire, to achieve the result called satisfaction, one must overcome the senses, the mind, and intelligence which are the sitting places of desire.
-To accomplish the purpose of restraining the senses, the mind, and intelligence, we need to know man as the Whole Organism.
+To accomplish the purpose of restraining the senses, the mind, and intelligence, we must know the man as the Whole Organism.
 I divide man into two categories; 1.
-The Self that represents man as a physical, mental, and social being, and 2.
-The Knowing – Self that represents man as the moral, and spiritual being.
-The Knowing- Self is the Higher-Self and hence it can exercise control and restraint over the Lower-Self which includes the physical body, the sense organs, the mind and intellect, which are the seats of all passionate desires.
+The Self (the Lower-Self)that represents the man as a physical, mental, and social being, and 2.
+The Knowing-Self ( the Higher-Self)that represents the man as the moral, and spiritual being.
+The Knowing-Self is the Higher-Self and hence it can exercise control and restraint over the Lower-Self which includes the physical body, the sense organs, the mind and intellect, which are the seats of all passionate desires.

 The processes of synthesis and breakdown of the organic molecules of the cell are termed metabolism.
 Metabolism is divided into two categories; 1.
 Anabolism- it describes the processes of maintenance and growth, and 2.
-Catabolism- it describes the processes of energy production.
+Catabolism- it describes the processes that breaks down molecules to release energy.
 The Living Cell depends on a virtually uninterrupted supply of materials for its metabolism.
 The Living Cell is a thermodynamically unstable system.
 This means that without a continuous input of energy, a Cell will degrade spontaneously into a nonliving collection of molecules.
 Food supplies organic molecules and other substances as nourishment to sustain life.
 Life is characterized by the presence of complex transformation of organic molecules and by the organization of such molecules into successively larger units of protoplasm, cells, organs, and tissues.

 All the tissues and organs of which the human body is composed, consists of building blocks called Cells.
 Each Living Cell contains soft, gelatinous, semi-fluid, viscous, clear or translucent, colloidal living substance or matter called Protoplasm or Cytoplasm or Cytosol.
 A most striking characteristic of protoplasm is its vital property of ‘Nutrition’.
 Nutrition is described as the ‘power’ which protoplasm has of attracting to itself the materials that provide the energy, and the substances for its growth and maintenance from surrounding matter/environment.
 Nutrition, as a biological function and activity, is the evidence for the operation of Consciousness at cellular level.
 The Living Cell is conscious or aware of its own existence in its given environment, it is conscious or aware of its energy dependent state of internal condition, and consciously uses its power of nutrition to attract substances from its immediate environment.
 The Living Cell displays its living functions while it exists as a conscious entity.
 The Cell Death is characterized by the absence of the power of nutrition, and in the absence of energy input or food intake, the Cell dies.
 Consciousness and Food are related to each other.
 Consciousness gives the power of attracting Food and Food provides the ability to live with Consciousness which is the most important characteristic of life.
 The human organism exists because of the functions of the trillions of cells.
 The purpose of consciousness is to foster functional unity of the multicellular organism and establish it as an individual.
 This conscious individual experiences hunger, and thirst which provide the drive or motivation to initiate his feeding behavior.
 Each individual cell uses its own power of Nutrition to attract the nutrients from the body fluids that are present in its immediate environment.
 Certain metabolic disorders and conditions like Diabetes are associated with problems of food intake at cellular level.
 The man may feed himself, and nutrients like glucose accumulate in the blood stream and fail to provide the nourishment needed by the cells.
 Similarly, there are several mental diseases that are associated with a variety of eating disorders, and bizarre disturbances of appetite, taste, and food preference.

-Man exists because of a “Connection.”
-In nature, man exists as an energy seeker or heterotroph.
-Human existence becomes possible only when man is connected to an energy provider.
-This biological connection to a source of energy is made possible when biological information is implanted in the single cell which begins its journey to grow and develop into a new organism.
-If Sun is viewed as a source of energy for all life on this planet, man is not directly connected to that source of energy.
-Man exists as a multicellular organism and each cell derives its energy from powerhouses called mitochondria; the intracellular membrane bound organelles found in all living cells.
+The man exists because of a “Connection.”
+In nature, a man exists as an energy seeker or heterotroph.
+The human existence becomes possible only when a man is connected to an energy provider.
+This biological connection to a source of energy is made possible when biological information is implanted in the single, fertilized Egg Cell which begins its journey to grow and develop into a new organism.
+If Sun is viewed as a source of energy for all life on this planet, the man is not directly connected to that source of energy.
+The man exists as a multicellular organism and each cell derives its energy from powerhouses called mitochondria; the intracellular membrane bound organelles found in all living cells.

-Man is connected to these Chloroplasts of green plant cells that have the ability to trap Sun’s light energy.
-Sun’s energy is an extraterrestrial source of energy and it is provided to man by the intervention of Chloroplasts and the Mitochondria which man had directly acquired from his mother’s egg cell.
-These biological mechanisms are put in place and they operate outside the intellectual or physical abilities of man.
-In my blog post titled, ‘The Divine Mother of Life, Energy, and Knowledge, I have described the mother as the source of life and energy.
-Kindly read that post using the hyperlink :
+The man is connected to these Chloroplasts of green plant cells that have the ability to trap Sun’s light energy.
+Sun’s energy is an extraterrestrial source of energy and it is provided to man by the intervention of Chloroplasts and the Mitochondria which man directly acquires from his mother’s Egg Cell.
+These biological mechanisms are put in place and they operate outside the intellectual or physical abilities of the man.
+In my blog post titled, ‘The Divine Mother of Life, Energy, and Knowledge, I describe the mother as the source of life, energy, and knowledge, which is often described as the cytoplasmic inheritance.

 In all religious traditions and cultures of this world, food is associated with God.
 Food is used in the ritualistic worship of God, food is offered to God, and food is consumed in the name of God.
 Most religious festivals involve the use of food in celebration of God’s Mercy, Grace and Compassion.
 Food is traditionally used as the medium for fomenting a spiritual relationship with God.

-The Indian tradition describes Food and Drink as God and man the consumer of Food and Drink is also God.
-Man must view food as a spiritual substance; spiritual nourishment provided by the LORD God, the Creator and that attitude towards food would provide nutrition, psychological satisfaction, and social bonding which is complete and wholesome.
-The creation of Earth, and the Status of Man in nature are fundamental attributes of the Divine Being and His Divine Powers.
-The physical, mental, and social well-being of man is nourished by food that establishes man’s spiritual relationship with food and the food provider.
+The Indian tradition describes Food and Drink as God and man the consumer of Food and Drink is also described as God.
+The man must view food as a spiritual substance; spiritual nourishment provided by the LORD God Creator and that devotional attitude towards food would provide nutrition, psychological satisfaction, and social bonding which is complete and wholesome.
+The creation of Earth, and the Status of Man in nature are the fundamental attributes of the Divine Being and His Divine Powers.
+The physical, mental, and social well-being of a man is nourished by food that formulates the man’s spiritual relationship with food and the food provider.

-1. Man has to eat and drink all his life.
-2. Man has a predisposition to obesity as his anatomical structure and physiological functions may not prevent excessive consumption of calories even when the body has satisfactory energy reserve.
-3. Man derives nutrients, psychological satisfaction, and develops social bonding by using food.
-4. Food when used as a spiritual medium, it provides a complete sense of satisfaction and leads to contentment in life.
-5. Man has the ability to control his senses, his feelings, and his intellect by acquiring knowledge about food.
-6. Man can choose and set limits to his experience of contentment in life.
+1. The man has to eat and drink all his life.
+2. The man has a predisposition to obesity as his anatomical structure and physiological functions may not prevent excessive consumption of calories even when the body has satisfactory energy reserve.
+3. The man derives nutrients, psychological satisfaction, and develops social bonding by using food.
+4. Food when used as a spiritual medium, provides a complete sense of satisfaction and leads to contentment in life.
+5. The man has the ability to control his senses, his feelings, and his intellect by acquiring knowledge about food.
+6. The man can choose and set limits to his experience of contentment in life.
 He can set the level of expectation in a manner that the gratification of his desires produces the effect called satiation or satisfaction to defend his physical, mental, social, moral, and spiritual well-being.